This new program supports Minnesota farmers by reimbursing a portion of the costs they may incur while transitioning to organic.

 A2) …a document from the certifying agency that verifies you are in transition to organic, AND

-A3) …receipts (not canceled checks) for costs billed between January 1 and December 31, AND
+A3) …receipts (not canceled checks) for costs paid between January 1 and December 31, AND

 A4) …a W-9 Form (PDF).